Step 1. Check the Validity of Your Passport

 Step 8.
 Pay the Visa Reciprocity Fee

-If your visa is approved, you may also be required to pay a reciprocity fee depending on your nationality and type of visa issued.
-Zimbabweans are not required to pay the reciprocity fee.
+If your visa is approved, you may also be required to pay a reciprocity fee depending on the nationality of your passport and type of visa issued.
+Visas issued in Zimbabwean passports do not require an additional reciprocity fee.
+Reciprocity fees and maximum visa validity for all countries and all visa classes can be viewed at Travel.State.Gov.

 Step 9.
 Return to Collect Your Passport and Visa